 Initially a consultation was carried out with young people from the college during fresher's week, and with STAMP, a well-established mental health participation group based in Sheffield, around what should be included in educational tutorial sessions.
 From this sessions were developed and piloted within tutorials across college sites and further consultation was carried out with young people about specific issues they would like more tutorials or workshops on.
-As we developed our Emotional Wellbeing Champions (EWB) Programme, young people were trained to co-
+As we developed our Emotional Wellbeing Champions (EWB) Programme, young people were trained to cofacilitate tutorials, which were delivered in line with young facilitate tutorials, which were delivered in line with what these consultations in college told us.